xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories: Experiments

-Our intention here is to evaluate the forecasting capabilities of \ours{}, aiming to provide comprehensive insights into its performance.
-To this end, we conducted a series of experiments with the primary focus on long-term forecasting, following the work of \citet{dasLongtermForecastingTiDE2023} and \citet{chenTSMixerAllMLPArchitecture2023}.
-An evaluation of \ours{}'s competitiveness in short-term forecasting on the PEMS dataset is provided in \autoref{app:shortterm}.
-Additionally, we perform an extensive model analysis consisting of an ablation study to identify the contributions of individual components of \ours{}, followed by an inspection of the initial embedding tokens, a hyperparameter sensitivity analysis, and an investigation into its robustness.
+We conduct a series of experiments to evaluate the forecasting capabilities of \ours{}, aiming to provide comprehensive insights into its performance.
+Our primary focus is on long-term forecasting, following the works of \citet{dasLongtermForecastingTiDE2023,chenTSMixerAllMLPArchitecture2023,linCycleNetEnhancingTime2024}, and \citet{liuTimerXLLongContextTransformers2025}.
+Further tasks are explored in \autoref{sec:exp:further}.
+Additionally, we perform an extensive model analysis, including visualizations of the initial embedding tokens, hyperparameter sensitivity, and performance measurement.
+Finally, an ablation study identifies the contributions of the individual components.